You could be eligible for up to $3,345 per month In SSDI Benefits

 Dependent Benefits for Children of SSDI Recipients

-If you are approved for Social Security disability benefits and you have a dependent eligible child, your child may also be eligible for benefits based on your earnings record.
+If you're approved for Social Security disability benefits, your child may also be eligible for benefits based on your earnings record.

-If your adult child is disabled and can't do any significant amount work, he or she may be able to collect Social Security child benefits or SSI disability benefits.
+If your adult child is disabled and can't do any significant amount work, they may be able to collect Social Security child benefits or SSI disability benefits.

 People who work long enough for employers that pay taxes to the Social Security Administration (SSA) can become eligible for Social Security Disability insurance (SSDI).